communicating with one another

 by Aggie Perilli

-At a recent gathering of women professionals, an associate asked me to address why communication is especially vital in a crisis, when some might be tempted to turn a blind eye in the hope that no one will notice.
+At a recent gathering of women professionals, an associate asked me to address why communication is especially vital in a crisis, when some are tempted to turn a blind eye in the hope no one will notice.

-Following this unthinkable crime, Tylenol’s 37 percent of the $1.2 billion analgesic market dropped to 7 percent and marketers predicted that the brand would never recover.
+Following this unthinkable crime, Tylenol’s 37 percent of the $1.2 billion analgesic market dropped to 7 percent and marketers predicted the brand would never recover.

 Johnson & Johnson developed tamper-resistant caplets and triple-seal packaging and invested in vigilant public relations.

 Transforming Today’s Public Trust Deficit Across Industries

-Around the world, decision makers who value profits over public health and safety have provoked this year’s groundswell of protests and boycotts.
+Around the world, decision makers who value profits over public health and safety have provoked this year’s groundswell of boycotts and protests.

-Consistent honesty and vigilance are required to eliminate today’s trust deficit across virtually all industries.
+Consistent honesty and vigilance are necessary to eliminate today’s trust deficit across industries.

-Indeed empathetic communication and partnerships are axes on which the world turns.
+Empathetic communication and partnerships are axes on which our world turns.

-Covering up a crisis or threat at the risk of public health and safety may be criminal and ultimately backfires.
+Covering up a crisis or threat at the risk of public health and safety may be criminal and eventually backfires.

-With hundreds of millions of tweets posted daily, the public might hear about your crisis from a less reliable source, such as a competitor or a relative justifiably panicked or outraged.
+With hundreds of millions of tweets posted daily, the public might hear about your crisis from a competitor or a relative who is justifiably panicked or outraged.